mongodb/docs/source/includes/list-table-cluster-http-response.rst

      - string
      - Unique identifier of the cluster.

+   * - ``labels``
+     - array of documents
+     - Array containing key-value pairs that tag and categorize the cluster.

    * - ``mongoDBVersion``
      - string
      - Version of MongoDB the cluster runs, in